Species distribution modelling with spatio-temporal nearest neighbour Gaussian processes: Discussion

 \paragraph{Fisheries Science}

-The original motivating example for our development of the \pkg{staRVe} package is the analysis of fisheries data in Atlantic Canada.
-The Carolina wren example from Section \ref{sec::dataAnalysis} is fairly representative of a typical analysis using fisheries research vessel data.
-If instead of studying Carolina wren we had collected data on lobster abundance off the coast of Maine, discovering a potential northward shift could have huge economic consequences.
+The original motivating example for our development of the \pkg{staRVe} package is the analysis of fisheries data in Atlantic Canada, so we add to some of the more general ideas introduced in our analysis of haddock.
+Imagine we had collected data on lobster abundance off the coast of Maine and discovered a potential northward shift which could have huge economic consequences.
 A large enough shift north or east, even in the range of 150km, could see the lobster stock cross international boundaries from Maine in the United States to New Brunswick and Nova Scotia in Canada, making the lobster unavailable to American fishers (but available to Canadian fishers).
 Identifying the causes of these shifts can help determine if they are likely to be temporary or permanent.
 In addition, reliable forecasts of lobster stock behaviour are invaluable in planning any stock management strategies, ecosystem protection, or economic decisions in response to these changes.